What Is Consumer-Directed Care in Aged Care?

 How Does Consumer-Directed Care Work?

-With consumer-directed care, you're given a budget for long-term care services.
-You can use this budget to pay for the following home care services:
+You can then use your budget to cover the following home care services:

 • Personal care